jcrawley/spitfire-maybe/README.md

 **STRINGS AND STRING MANIPULATION**

 Strings in Spitfire are easy to manipulate and use.
-Many ways or manipulating string in Spitfire use thses brackets: `[` and `]`.
+Many ways of manipulating string in Spitfire use thses brackets: `[` and `]`.
 For a certain slice of a string, one can specify which part by viewing the string as an array of characters.
 Let us use `i` and `j` to describe how this works. `i` will be the beginning index and `j` to denote the end index.
-If a user puts `[i-j]` after a string, the slice of the string, not including `j`, will be returned.
-If a user simply puts `[i-]`, the slice will be from the beginning index until the end of the string.
-More information on arrays is listed below.
+If a user puts `[i..j]` after a string, the slice of the string, not including `j`, will be returned.
+If a user simply puts `[i..]`, the slice will be from the beginning index until the end of the string.

     S s = "Hello” + “world!” 	            var s = “Hello” + “world!”;
     “Hello, world!" | " "                   “Hello, world!”.split(“ ");
     [“Spit”,”fire"] @ ""                    [“Spit”, “fire”].join(“”);
-    S s = “Spitfire”[3-5]                   var s = "Spitfire".slice(3,6);
+    S s = “Spitfire”[3..5]                  var s = "Spitfire".slice(3,6);
-    S f = "Spitfire"[3-]
+    S f = "Spitfire"[3..]                   var f = "Spitfire".slice(3);
+    “Spitfire is quick” % "is"              "Spitfire is quick".indexOf("is");  // 10
-    “Spitfire is quick”["i"]                "Spitfire is quick".indexOf("i"); // .pos .ix
+    “Spitfire is quick”[4]                  "Spitfire is quick"[4]              // 'f'

 **TYPECASTING**